bitgyro/kafka-cli-commands/README.md

+# Kakfa CLI Reference
+The document provides ready reference to Kakfa CLI commands.
-# kafka-cli-commands
+# Creation of topic
-Kafka CLI commands reference